hardisj/erinsaudiocorner/content/english/subwoofer_testing/Monolith_13_THX_ULTRA.md

 This subwoofer was loaned to me by Monoprice for testing and reviewing.
 I was not paid for this review nor did I receive anything in exchange.

+This subwoofer was also reviewed by James Larson at Audioholics ([link](https://www.audioholics.com/subwoofer-reviews/monolith-13201d-thx-ultra/conclusion)) who provided a much more thorough written analysis of his subjective thoughts than I do in this writeup (again, I have the video for that).

 The current price for this subwoofer is $1699 USD.
 If - after viewing this data - you are interested in purchasing these please consider using either of my affiliate links below which helps me earn a small percentage of the purchase price at no additional cost to you.
 * [Buy from Amazon](https://amzn.to/3mdAzLR)
 * [Buy from Monoprice](https://www.tkqlhce.com/click-7732025-11552490?url=https%3A%2F%2Fwww.monoprice.com%2Fproduct%3Fp_id%3D41496%26gclid%3DCjwKCAjws8yUBhA1EiwAi_tpEbUonxRLz46AYNw2W92ItUEwtsP-fiHkXB-iH87cC3VhGktb8hDrahoCIrsQAvD_BwE)